1. Property photo 1 of 26 Picture No. 48

 Situation

-The property lies almost equidistant between the villages of Hemyock and Culmstock.
-Both villages are thriving, affording an excellent range of facilities with primary schools (catchment for Uffculme School), as well as village stores, garages and public houses.
-Hemyock, the larger of the two, is home to the Blackdown Medical Practice and also has a Post Office.
-Just 5 miles north of the Forge lies Wellington, in Somerset, with its comprehensive range of commercial, recreational and educational facilities.
+The Forge lies almost equidistant between the villages of Hemyock and Culmstock.
+Both villages are thriving, affording an excellent range of facilities with their primary schools, village stores, garages and popular pubs.
+Hemyock, the larger of the two villages, is home to the Blackdown Medical Practice and also has a Post Office.
+Just 5 miles north of The Forge lies Wellington, in Somerset, with its good range of everyday shopping, banking and educational facilities, including the renowned Wellington School.
+The Forge is also only 5 miles from Uffculme, another charming small town, and is in the catchment for the highly regarded Uffculme School.

-Band G - Mid Devon District Council, Phoenix House, Phoenix Lane, Tiverton, Devon EX16 6PP
+Council Tax: Band G - Mid Devon District Council.

 Directions